johnny603/generateRubrics/README.md

 # generateRubrics

-A simple tool to create individual rubric copies for each student
+A simple tool to create individual rubric copies for each student A cross-platform, open-source solution for a specific use case

 ## Features
 - Reads a list of student names from a text file.